-To Copy on a Mac, use the following key combination:
+- To Copy on a Mac, press and hold the following keys;

 Command + C